LukaszDygon/ascii-art/README.md

 AsciiCamera is a Python tool that converts webcam feed into real-time ASCII or Emoji characters.
 It uses OpenCV, Curses, and Python's string and emoji libraries.

+*Note: I have tested this on MacOS.
+Because it uses Curses library, it is possible that other operating systems require some changes to work.*

 ## How to Run

 Ensure you have Python 3.6 or above and Poetry installed.